Prabhav25/Sumly/README.md

 # Sumly
-**Sumly** is a powerful Chrome extension that helps you instantly summarize a wide range of content—including webpages, YouTube videos, chats (like ChatGPT, Gemini, DeepSeek), files (PDF, DOCX, PPTX, images), forms, and calendar events, while also offering ATSFix, a feature that lets you analyze any job listing by uploading your resume or file to highlight gaps, suggest improvements, and optimize it for applicant tracking systems, all tailored to your preferred language and format.
+**Sumly** is a powerful Chrome extension that helps you summarize webpages, YouTube videos, shopping products, emails, chats, files, forms, calendar events, and more in your preferred language and format, optimize your job search with ATSFix by comparing your resume with job listings for personalized fixes, and e-sign multi-page PDFs instantly, completely offline, with no internet or API key required.

 ## [Installation Link](https://chromewebstore.google.com/detail/honfjipamlobaeefcpggckeghjpolmjj?utm_source=item-share-cb)
 - **Step 1:** Install the extension and enter your Gemini API key if you already have one.
 If not, click the [Google AI Studio](https://aistudio.google.com/app/apikey) link to get one.